Delegates

 [UProperty(PropertyFlags.BlueprintAssignable)]

-public TMulticastDelegate<MyShowcaseMulticastDelegate> MyMulticastDelegate { get; set; }
+public partial TMulticastDelegate<MyShowcaseMulticastDelegate> MyMulticastDelegate { get; set; }

 [UFunction(FunctionFlags.BlueprintCallable)]